Joe Lee

 OPERATIONAL COMPARISON

-2 OPERATORS
+2 OPERATORS ON-CALL

-SCHEDULE IN ADMIN DASHBOARD
+SCHEDULE IN DASHBOARD

-MANUAL SMS TOOL
+MANUAL SMS CAMPAIGNS

 CRON ADVANCES STATE